dounbug/nft_gif_generatooor/README.md

 # NFT_GIF_GENERATOOOR
-Generate a collection of NFTs as GIFs👾
+Generate a collection of NFTs as GIFs👾 (In Progres..)

 # Local Setup 💻
 #### To develop and test locally, a virtual environment will need to be created